Infinite joint species distribution models: Proposed Modeling Framework

-In both methods, posterior inference is conducted by truncating the number of species at a suitably large value $P$, which is substantially greater than the observed number of species $p$.
-Truncation is standard practice in nonparametric Bayesian models involving infinitely-many components, ranging from mixture models \citep{ishwaran2001gibbs} to latent feature models \citep{williamson2010dependent, doshi2009variational}.
-In the Supplementary Materials, we provide simulation results showing that posterior inferences for the MVP-IBP model are robust with respect to the choice of truncation level.
+Posterior inference is carried out by truncating the number of species to a suitable value $p$, which is substantially greater than the number of species observed $p_n^*$.
+Truncation is standard practice in nonparametric Bayesian models involving infinitely many components, ranging from mixture models \citep{ishwaran2001gibbs} to latent feature models \citep{williamson2010dependent, doshi2009variational}.
+In the supplementary materials, we provide simulation results showing that posterior inferences for the \texttt{TRACE} model are robust with respect to the choice of truncation level.